mihirchronicles/mihirchronicles.github.io/content/essays/finding-magic.md

 path: "/essays/finding-magic"
 ---

 A question worth exploring—where do you find your magic?
-For me, it is the following:
+Here is my list:

 1. Hiking in the mountains
 2. Walking and biking on trails surrounded by trees and water
-3. Long conversations with my wife
+3. Long conversations with my wife and mom
-4. Holding philosophical conversations with my mom
+4. Holding philosophical conversations with family and friends
-5. Spending time with kids—human and pet kid
+5. Spending time with both my human and dog kid
 6. Painting canvases and drawing silly things
 7. Listening to Eminem and Ludovico Einaudi
 8. Reading books